One off overseas payment

-One additional thing that is important to understand with FX is that some providers are stronger with certain currencies.
+One additional thing that is important to understand with international money transfers is that some providers are stronger with certain currencies.
 So you might find that one provider has better rates for USD and another one has a better exchange for Pounds.
 That’s why we’ve developed our IMT exchange rate calculator tool to give you a quick snapshot of every provider's rates in one quick summarised table.

 In addition to the exchange rate, you should also factor in fees that you will be required to pay for a transfer.
-Many international money transfer providers charge a flat fee for transferring funds but there are some that don’t charge fees if you are transferring over $10,000.
+Many IMT providers charge a flat fee for transferring funds but there are some that don’t charge fees if you are transferring over $10,000.

 If you do the transfer yourself online generally this will cost less than if you do a transfer in person at a bank or branch.

 The IMT providers listed on our site all have secure websites, encrypted with the latest security technology so that you can be sure that your funds will be sent safely to the recipient of your funds in a timely manner.